grantj-re3/FlindersDSpace-OrcidCIA/README.md

   * extracts the content of the META-tag (ie. researcher name and ORCID)
   * adds the content to a DIV element
   * adds the DIV element to the page
+- Supports more than one CIA.
+- The displayed ORCID is a hyperlink.

 Evaluation of the solution:
 1. Easy to setup.